-The General Assembly usually takes place right after the Annual Congress to optimise costs.
+The General Assembly usually takes place right after the Conference to optimise costs.
 A general assembly is not just an administrative obligation.
 It aims at:

-- Fostering a relevant, democratic and dynamic NGO, faithfully representing its members - Showing them its work and the upcoming challenges - Putting to vote important decisions such as the budget, the action plan, statutes changes, main political and strategic directions
+Fostering a relevant, democratic and dynamic NGO, faithfully representing its members

+- Showing them its work and the upcoming challenges - Putting to vote important decisions such as the budget, the action plan, statutes changes, main political and strategic directions

-In 2020, the General Assembly was held virtually on the 21st of November.
-Thus, for 2021 edition, it remains to be seen if COVID19 restrictions are still in place.
-We will act in accordance with the measures to preserve everyone's security.
+In 2020, the General Assembly was held virtually on the 21st of November and in 2021 on the 27th of November.
+Thus, for the 2022 edition, a hybrid form will be organized in 28th May 2022, in Brussels Belgium.

-- To increase the sense of ownership of members - To properly inform Full Members before the vote - To create the conditions for a proper and open debate before the vote - To increase attendance and voter turnout
+- · To increase the sense of ownership of members - To properly inform Full Members before the vote - To create the conditions for a proper and open debate before the vote - To increase attendance and voter turnout